Drangue: Name and etymology

-Appearance and attributes
+Physical appearance and attributes

-The drangues are semi-human warriors with extraordinary strength, giving them the ability to tear trees out of the ground and throw large boulders at their enemies.
+The drangues are semi-human divine warriors with extraordinary strength, giving them the ability to tear trees out of the ground and throw large boulders at their enemies.
 They can also cast lightning bolts and meteors, or whole houses.

 The wings and arms of a dragùa are thought to be the source of his power and if their bodies are dissected, a golden heart with a jewel in the middle of it will be found.

 As warrior fighting the kulshedra, he is armed with the "beam of the plow and the plow-share", or a "pitchfork and the post from the threshing floor, and with the big millstones".
 He also employs his cradle as a shield to parry blows from the kulshedra.

 These heroes may live unnoticed among humans and are thought to be "invulnerable, untouchable, and undefeatable".
 They have "supernatural powers which become apparent while they are still babies in their cradles.
 When thunder and lightning strike Dragùas assemble with their cradles at the Dragùa gathering place".

 In southeastern Albanian regions of Pogradec and Korça, the dragùa is "envisaged.. as a beautiful strong horse with wings, who defends civilization and mankind".

 "Male animals can also be born as dragùas.
 Black rams will attack a Kulshedra with their horns, and black roosters will furiously pick out its eyes.
 Only billy goats can never be dragùas".